Hospiria/php-just-date/docs/classes/MadisonSolutions/JustDate/JustDate.md

 If $a is before $b the return value will be positive If $a is after $b the return value will be negative
-If $a and $b refer to the same date, the return value will be negative
+If $a and $b refer to the same date, the return value will be zero

 * This method is **static**.